College Editorial Style Guide

 Student Government Association

-Capitalize on first reference; on second reference or later, use abbreviation SGA (no periods)
+- On second reference or later, use abbreviation SGA (no periods).

 Student Emergency Assistance Fund